 The database will be made accessible to students as well as researchers.
 For the students, we will enable a direct link to lecture contents by means of exhibits from practice, which will also be used in the lectures.
 They should make product and material cycles visually and haptically tangible.
 The exhibits are presented in the MAssLab and provided with explanatory background texts on their origin, chemical and physical properties, possible processing technologies, and possible uses as secondary raw materials in the product cycle.
 Thus, lecture and exercise contents can be deepened, repeated and discussed in learning groups.
 The database and exhibits are to be structured according to material flows and enable the tracing of complex product cycles and recycling chains.

 In addition to learning integration at ANTS, ongoing research projects will also have a place in MAssLab.
 This will give students and visitors an insight into existing research tasks and the perspectives of our scientific work.
 In addition, current our project results can be discussed with the research community and other interested parties in order to address the right research questions.
 Thus, the MAssLab also serves as an interactive working, learning and meeting space for research and teaching.

-We are looking forward to an intensive implementation phase and even more to welcoming you soon as guests in the MAssLab.
+We are happy to announce that the MAssLab was officially opend on 30.03.2023 and are looking foward to welcoming you soon as guests in the MAssLab.
 Whether as students or research partners, we are sure to create a space for discussion and exchange.